CLoE: Expert Consistency Learning for Robust Missing Modality Segmentation: Experiments and Results

 \section{Experiments and Results}

-\textbf{Datasets and Implementation Details.} All experiments are conducted on two publicly available medical image segmentation benchmarks: BraTS 2020 and the Prostate dataset (Task 05) from the Medical Segmentation Decathlon (MSD) challenge \cite{prostate}.
-BraTS 2020 includes 369 multi-contrast MRI scans covering T1, T1c, T2, and FLAIR modalities, with annotations for three tumor subregions: whole tumor, tumor core, and enhancing tumor.
+\textbf{Datasets and Implementation Details.} All experiments are conducted on two publicly available medical image segmentation benchmarks: BraTS 2020 and BraTS-Africa dataset from African medical centers using lower-field MRI systems that have lower image contrast and resolution.\cite{africa}.
+BraTS 2020 includes \textbf{369} multi-contrast MRI scans covering T1, T1c, T2, and FLAIR modalities, with annotations for three tumor subregions: whole tumor, tumor core, and enhancing tumor.
 The dataset collectors preprocessed all MRI images via skull stripping, co-registration, and resampling to 1 mm³ isotropic resolution.
 For model training, 112 × 112 × 112 3D patches were randomly cropped from preprocessed volumes as network inputs.
-The MSD Prostate dataset contains 48 multimodal MR volumes with T2-weighted and apparent diffusion coefficient(ADC) modalities, aiming to segment the prostate central gland (CG) and peripheral zone (PZ).
-Data preprocessing procedures align with those of BRATS 2020.
+BraTS-Africa dataset contains \textbf{60} cases multimodal MR volumes with four registered MRI modalities (T1n, T2w, T2f, and T1c)(Structure: NC, Oedema and ET), Data preprocessing procedures align with those of BRATS 2020.
 Data augmentation includes random flipping, random cropping, and intensity variation.
-Experiments employed the Adam optimizer for training with an initial learning rate of 0.0002, weight decay of 0.0001, and 500 epochs of training with batch size of 1.
+Experiments (CLoE and DC-Seg\cite{dcseg}) employed the Adam optimizer for training with an initial learning rate of 0.0002, weight decay of 0.0001, and 500 epochs of training with batch size of 1.

-\textbf{Compare Experimental Models.} We compare our proposed CLoE framework with several state-of-the-art(SOTA) methods, including HeMIS \cite{hemis}, RobustSeg \cite{robustseg}, RFNet \cite{rfnet}, M³AE \cite{m3ae}, and DC-Seg \cite{dcseg}.
+\textbf{Compare Experimental Models.} We compare our proposed CLoE framework with several state-of-the-art(SOTA) methods, including HeMIS \cite{hemis}, RobustSeg \cite{robustseg}, RFNet \cite{rfnet} and M³AE \cite{m3ae}.
 We follow the same data split as these prior works and directly report their published results to ensure a fair comparison.

 As shown in Table~\ref{tab:compare1}, among the 15 missing-modality combinations, our CLoE method outperforms all competing approaches in the whole tumor (WT) segmentation task, achieving an average Dice coefficient of 88.09\%.
 This result surpasses both M³AE (86.90\%) and DC-Seg (87.54\%).
 In addition, for tumor core (TC) segmentation, CLoE yields an average Dice of 80.23\%, which exceeds DC-Seg (79.63\%) and M³AE (79.10\%), further demonstrating its strong robustness against missing-modality inputs.
 Furthermore, in the enhancing tumor (ET) segmentation task, CLoE achieves an average Dice score of 65.06\%, which is comparable to DC-Seg (65.00\%) and considerably higher than M³AE (61.70\%).
 Notably, our unified single-model framework delivers superior segmentation accuracy while maintaining strong robustness, outperforming large pre-trained models such as M³AE and specialized methods including DC-Seg, without the need for training separate models for each modality combination.